andertavares/StarCraftUnitInfo/README.md

 If you found some error, please open an Issue.
 For general questions, feel free to contact the author: andersonrochatavares .at. gmail.com

 # Credits
-Much of this code was extracted from [UAlbertaBot](https://github.com/davechurchill/ualbertabot).
+Most of this code was extracted from [UAlbertaBot](https://github.com/davechurchill/ualbertabot).
 Some code and inspiration came from [OpprimoBot](https://github.com/jhagelback/OpprimoBot).